No Products in the Cart

-The remaining cast of characters not (visibly) played by Bob Newman was rounded out by puppets, props and audio clips.
+The remaining cast of characters not (visibly) played by Bob Newman was rounded out by puppets, props, audio clips and offscreen voices.
 Amazingly enough, though, they were just as well loved and a part of the show as any other character.
 Some started as a one-time skit and were drawn into part of the regular cast.
-Others only made brief appearances or were not, uh… politically correct and were retired.
+Others only made brief appearances or were not, uh... politically correct and were retired.

 Chris does Grandpa TickTock's voice:

 It's kind of amazing that J.P. was able to turn an inanimate rubber chicken into a character that almost every child could recognize.
 And, although he auditioned for the part, Bob Newman did not play Tikey Turkey.

 Tikey was originally named "Kevin Turkey" however, after complaints came in that kids named "Kevin" were starting to get teased, Chris, being the compassionate person that he was, changed his name.
 "Tikey" was Chris's nickname given by his mother when he was little.

 Tikey always slept in the oven.

 A vocal, Raggedy Ann doll whose laugh or cry could always be heard on the set.
 She was later joined by her smaller sister, Isoldi.
 At the end of each show, J.P. would send Esmerelda (and the rest of us!) off to catch the school bus.

 A loyal, but inactive dog, Griswald licked J.P.'s face every morning before he woke.
 Don't confuse Griswald with Snarly, Boris S. Wort's dog who looks exactly like Griswald, but is evil!